The Top 5 Pharmacy Benefits Managers (PBMs) and How They Work

 Responsibilities of a PBM

 It can be helpful to think of a PBM as a middleman in the healthcare process.
 It can take a good deal of planning and logistical work to get the medications you need to you on time.
-In the regard, PBMs have a great deal of responsibility, including:
+In that regard, PBMs have a great deal of responsibility, including:

 - Negotiating rebates to get the most affordable options

-- Operate mail order, so medications are delivered directly to the patients' doors
+- Operating mail order, so medications are delivered directly to the patients' doors

-- Ensure patient compliance to ensure the medication is taken as prescribed
+- Ensuring patient compliance in taking medication as prescribed

 - Processing claims from patients and pharmacies

-- Manage formularies, so individuals know what medications are covered through their health plans
+- Managing formularies, so individuals know what medications are covered through their health plans

-- Manage distribution among a network of pharmacies
+- Managing distribution among a network of pharmacies

-- Provide specialty services, such as connecting pharmacists or individuals to orphan drug supplier or biologic manufacturers
+- Providing specialty services, such as connecting pharmacists or individuals to orphan drug suppliers or biologic manufacturers

 As you can see, PBMs have a myriad of responsibilities that facilitate your care.